Get all AWS EC2 instances across all profiles and regions

 Can you believe it?
 You’ve made it to the end of this blog.
 The code may be challenging, difficult or lengthy but you have made it.
 Congratulations.

-I used PowerShell and AWS Tools for PowerShell to get a consolidated list of all EC2 instances in all regions for all profiles.
+I used PowerShell and AWS Tools for PowerShell to get a consolidated list of all EC2 instances across all profiles and regions.
 The result can be saved in a CSV file.

 Did you find this blog easy to follow and helpful to you?
 I certainly would love to hear your feedback and suggestions.
 So, let me know in the comments below.
 Happy PowerShelling.